agstack/OpenAgri-ReportingService/README.md

 <h3>These tests will NOT result in generated .pdf files.</h3>

 <h2>Script</h2>
-There is also the farm_calendar_to_jsonld.py script, that can be run from the <strong>tests</strong> dir as well, with the following command:
+There is also the farm_calendar_to_jsonld.py script, that can be run from the tests dir as well, with the following command:

 ```
 python farm_calendar_to_jsonld.py ./example/datasets/example_farm_calendar.json